Quick answer

 How Much Electricity Do Data Centers Use Globally?

-Globally, data centers used approximately 415 terawatt-hours in 2024, according to the International Energy Agency.
-By the end of this decade, that figure is expected to grow to around 945 terawatt-hours roughly equal to Japan’s entire electricity use today.
+Globally, data centers used around 415 terawatt-hours in 2024, according to the International Energy Agency.
+That number is expected to rise sharply to about 945 terawatt-hours by 2030, which is roughly equal to the entire electricity use of Japan today.

 How Is an AI Data Center Different from a Regular One?

-For most of the internet’s history, data centers were basically large warehouses full of standard computers.
-They stored files, handled emails, ran websites, and processed business software.
-Their electricity use grew steadily, but nothing alarming.
+For most of the internet’s history, data centers were just big buildings full of regular computers.
+They stored files, ran websites, handled emails, and supported business software.
+Their electricity use grew slowly and steadily, without causing much concern.

-AI changed everything.
-Training and running large AI models requires completely different hardware.
-Standard computers use chips called CPUs, designed to handle a wide variety of tasks.
-AI needs GPUs chips originally built to render video game graphics.
+AI changed that completely.
+Training and running large AI models needs very different hardware.
+Normal computers use CPUs, which are designed to handle many different types of tasks.
+AI systems rely more on GPUs, which were originally made for video game graphics.

-Video game graphics require millions of simple calculations happening simultaneously, and that same ability is exactly what AI needs to learn from data.
+Video games need millions of simple calculations happening at the same time.
+That same ability is exactly what AI needs when it learns from huge amounts of data.

-The problem is that GPUs use far more electricity than standard chips.
-A typical server CPU uses around 150 to 250 watts.
-An AI GPU uses two to four times that amount.
-And AI data centers are packed with GPU racks from floor to ceiling.
+The downside is that GPUs use much more electricity than CPUs.
+A typical server CPU uses about 150 to 250 watts, while an AI GPU can use 2 to 4 times more power.
+And modern AI data centers stack thousands of these GPUs together in dense racks from floor to ceiling, which dramatically increases total energy use.

 Why Do AI Chips Use So Much Power?

-NVIDIA’s H100 chip, the workhorse of the AI boom, draws up to 700 watts per unit roughly the same as a household iron running at full heat, every second of every day, without a break.
+Modern AI systems run on extremely powerful chips that consume a huge amount of electricity.
+For example, NVIDIA’s H100, one of the most widely used AI chips today, can use up to 700 watts on its own.
+That is about the same as a household iron running at full heat 24 hours a day, 7 days a week.
 NVIDIA’s newer B200 chip pushes that to around 1,000 watts per chip.

-To understand what that means in practice, consider a single server cabinet.
-A cabinet holding eight H100 chips draws around 5,600 watts just for the processors.
-Add in the networking hardware, storage, and memory inside the same cabinet, and the total climbs to 10,000 or 11,000 watts.
-A full row of these cabinets draws 70,000 to 120,000 watts.
+The power use adds up quickly.
+A single server cabinet with eight H100 chips uses about 5,600 watts just for the GPUs.
+Once you add the networking equipment, storage drives, and memory, the cabinet typically consumes 10,000 to 11,000 watts.
+A full row of these cabinets can draw 70,000 to 120,000 watts.

-NVIDIA’s latest rack-scale system, the GB200 NVL72, packs 72 Blackwell chips into a single rack and requires 120,000 to 140,000 watts so much that air cooling cannot handle the density, requiring built-in liquid cooling.
+The latest AI systems are even more demanding.
+NVIDIA’s GB200 NVL72 packs 72 Blackwell chips into one rack and requires 120,000 to 140,000 watts.
+That is so much power in such a small space that traditional air cooling is no longer enough, so the system uses built-in liquid cooling.

-NVIDIA’s upcoming Rubin Ultra NVL576 system, expected in 2027, is projected to draw up to 600,000 watts from a single rack: enough electricity to power a large apartment building.
+Looking ahead, NVIDIA’s Rubin Ultra NVL576, expected in 2027, could use as much as 600,000 watts from a single rack.
+That is enough electricity to power a large apartment building.

 Most people only talk about the electricity AI uses when it is running in data centers.
 But there is a bigger part of the story that usually gets ignored.
 It is the energy needed to build the chips in the first place.